cvxgrp/cvxportfolio/README.md

 Testing locally
 ------------
 We ship our unit test suite with the pip package.
-After installing you can test in you local environment by
+After installing you can test in you local environment by running

 ```
-python -m unittest discover cvxportfolio
+python -m cvxportfolio.tests
 ```